kdeda/idd-swift/README.md

 # IDDSWift

 Cool extensions/additions to apple's Swift standard library.
-Feel free to use this code into your project.
+Feel free to use this code into your projects.